RajatKundu853/Rajat-Kundu/README.md

    Cyber Security made me fall in love with coding and building exciting products!
 I have a soft spot for technology and communities ❤

-* 🌍  I'm based in Nabardwip, West Bengal, India.
+* 🌍  I'm based in Nabadwip, West Bengal, India.
 * 🌍  Currently Studying at University of Engineering and Management
 * ✉  You can contact me at [rajatkundu895@gmail.com](mailto:rajatkundu895@gmail.com)
 * 🧠  I'm learning Cyber Security and Kali Linux right now